-- It is always clearly related to current areas of study within the classroom. - The task is made clear to children and matched to their abilities, especially for those pupils with special educational needs. - Time scales for completion are explicit. - Work is marked as promptly as possible. - Problems or difficulties encountered by children are dealt with swiftly. - Regular completion of homework of a high standard is recognised and celebrated. - The impact of homework upon the standards of children's attainment is monitored. - All children will be expected to complete homework tasks.
+- It is always clearly related to current areas of study within the classroom. - The task is made clear to children and matched to their abilities, especially for those pupils with special educational needs. - Time scales for completion are explicit. - Problems or difficulties encountered by children are dealt with swiftly. - Regular completion of homework of a high standard is recognised and celebrated. - The impact of homework upon the standards of children's attainment is monitored. - All children will be expected to complete homework tasks.
 They will be given an opportunity to succeed in this through using a homework session in school leisure time if they continually fail to complete it.